Photo by Jordan Loritz on Unsplash

 Info

-Hockey Field A, Jalan Gerbang Pemuda, RT.1/RW.3, Gelora, Central Jakarta City, Jakarta, Indonesia
+Tennis Outdoor Stadium Gelora Bung Karno, Jalan Pintu Satu Senayan, RT.1/RW.3, Gelora, Central Jakarta City, Jakarta, Indonesia

 Published